|

 interface that adds a second MAC address to an existing

 physical Ethernet link.
-If the container interface name is
+If the container interface name is not

-that --network-macvlan= implies --private-network.
-This
+--network-macvlan= implies --private-network.
+This option may

 As with --network-interface=, the underlying Ethernet network